$35.20-$35.20 hourly / $6,101.58-$6,101.58 monthly / $73,218.96-$73,218.96 annual

 Assists instructors in the design and development of instructional and study aids.

-Advises instructional staff of common problems encountered and progress being made by students using a laboratory as part of their educational program.
+Assists instructional staff by providing them with observations regarding common problems encountered and progress being made by students using a laboratory as part of their educational program.

 Assists students in the operation of a wide variety of instructional media equipment and related hardware, including Patient Care Simulators.